sven337/wblg/_posts/2014-05-08-Transforming-halogen-lamp-into-LED-lamp.markdown

 On the "Inside" picture I've labelled a few elements:

 - **A** is the output of the LED driver, those wires go through the hole in the metal plate to connect to the LED
-- **B** is the LED driver itself, the mod isn't visible becaues it's all wrapped in tape to avoid accidental contact with metal parts
+- **B** is the LED driver itself, the mod isn't visible because it's all wrapped in tape to avoid accidental contact with metal parts
 - **C** is the DIM wire added the driver, it connects to one of the pins of the Jeenode
 - **D** is the nRF24L01+ wireless transmitter attached to the Jeenode
 - **E** are the wires that connect the DS18B20 temperature sensor to the Jeenode (will be replaced by a thermistor in the future)